 It’s 2 p.m. on a sunny, cool, spring day in Hermosillo, Mexico.
 I stroll through the meat aisle of the century-old market surrounded by flaming crimson cuts of raw beef.
 I exit to a shady plaza behind the building.
-Groups of old-timers sporting Stetsons and pointy cowboy boots wile away the sultry afternoon.
+Groups of old-timers sporting Stetsons and pointed cowboy boots wile away the sultry afternoon.
 Shoeshiners polish, shoppers amble.
 Indigenous ladies in pleated skirts sell carved wooden animals.
-Norteña music, accordion-heavy and lilting, emanates from store radios.
+Lilting, accordion-heavy Norteña music emanates from shop radios.
 The mood is placid, amiable.
-The capital of Sonora, Hermosillo is quiet, untouched by border violence.
-The old town center conserves its frontier Old West ambiance.
+Hermosillo, the capital of Sonora, is quiet, untouched by border violence.
+The town center conserves its frontier Old West ambiance.
 Sonora, in northwest Mexico, borders the U.S. states of Arizona and New Mexico, and the Mexican states of Chihuahua, Sinaloa and Baja California.
 It’s home to mountains, coastline and desert, people of Spanish heritage as well as the once-nomadic indigenous Seri tribe.
 Cattle ranching is one of the main industries, and beef raised here is considered the best in the country.

 José Luís is a swarthy mustachioed taxi driver of about 30.
 Sporting a wide-brimmed hat, white button-down shirt, black jeans and boots, he looks as if he’d just stepped off the set of “Gunsmoke.”
 Norteña plays as I get in his taxi — in Mexico it’s considered de riguer for guys to sit up front with the driver — it’s more macho that way.
 I open the conversation with the topic of food, a subject that needs no warmup small talk.
 Wasting no time, we speak of beef.
 José Luís explains that locals know their meat.